Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Data reduction

 \subsection{Frequency extraction from pre-whitening}

-The method of pre-whitening consists in identifying the dominant signal frequency in the Fourier transform of the light curve, finding the amplitude and phase of that peak frequency and subtracting the matching sinusoid from the light curve to construct a residual light curve.
+For the extraction of frequencies, we used a pre-whitening procedure.
+This method consists in identifying the dominant signal frequency in the Fourier transform of the light curve, finding the amplitude and phase of it and subtracting the matching sinusoid from the light curve to construct a residual light curve.
 Subsequently, the next strongest frequency is identified in the residuals, a sinusoid is built, and subtracted, etc. This procedure is followed until a user-specified stop criterion is reached \citep[see, e.g. Chapter\,5 in][for details]{Aerts2010}.

-In the case of our sample of \nlc{} \bceph{} stars, each TESS light curve has its own complicated window function resulting from the month-long sectors of the TESS observations and the long gaps in between them.
 In order to extract all significant frequencies up to the Nyquist frequency of 24\,d$^{-1}$, we used a customised version of the pre-whitening module of the publicly available frequency analysis code \texttt{STAR SHADOW} \citep{IJspeert2024}.
 While the reader is referred to that paper for details on the methodology, we point out that \texttt{STAR SHADOW}'s pre-whitening procedure is computationally efficient because it does not rely on time-consuming non-linear regression for all extracted signals simultaneously.
 Rather, it only resorts to non-linear regression for those signals that strongly affect each other.
 On top of that, \texttt{STAR SHADOW} is well suited to analyse blended frequency peaks in Fourier spectra, which are quite common in our set of light curves due to the limited coverage of the baseline.

-During the frequency extraction via pre-whitening, \texttt{STAR SHADOW} relies on the Bayesian Information criterion (BIC) as its stopping criterion \citep{Schwarz1978}.
-In order to avoid over-extraction of frequencies from the high-quality space photometry, we adopted $\Delta$BIC$>$10 as criterion in each pre-whitening step.
-This means that a new frequency is only accepted as present in the data at a particular stage of pre-whitening if the BIC of its residual curve is reduced by at least a value of 10 compared to the BIC of the light curve in the previous stage of the pre-whitening.
-This is more conservative than the standard cutoff value of 2 adopted in many statistical applications \citep{Kass1995}.